lagom/lagom/docs/manual/scala/guide/cluster/UsingAkkaPersistenceTyped.md

 The `EntityRef` is similar to an `ActorRef` but denotes the actor is sharded.
 Interacting with an `EntityRef` implies the messages exchanged with the actor may need to travel over the wire to another node.

-#### Considerations on using `ask` pattern
+#### Considerations on using the ask pattern

-Since we want to send commands to the Aggregate and these commands declare a reply we will need to use the [`ask` pattern](https://doc.akka.io/docs/akka/2.6/typed/interaction-patterns.html#request-response).
+Since we want to send commands to the Aggregate and these commands declare a reply we will need to use the [ask pattern](https://doc.akka.io/docs/akka/2.6/typed/interaction-patterns.html#request-response).

-The code we introduced above creates an `EntityRef` from inside the `ShoppingCartServiceImpl` meaning we are calling the actor (the `EntityRef`) from outside the `ActorSystem`. `EntityRef` provides an `ask()` overload out of the box meant to be used from outside actors which is the situation we're in.
+The code we introduced below creates an `EntityRef` from inside the `ShoppingCartServiceImpl` meaning we are calling the actor (the `EntityRef`) from outside the `ActorSystem`. `EntityRef` provides an `ask()` overload out of the box meant to be used from outside actors.

 @[shopping-cart-service-call](code/docs/home/scaladsl/persistence/ShoppingCartLoader.scala)

 So we declare an implicit `timeout` and then invoke `ask` (which uses the timeout implicitly).
 The `ask` method accepts a function of `ActorRef[Res] => M` in which `Res` is the expected response type and `M` is the message being sent to the actor.
-The `ask` method will create an instance of `ActorRef[Res]` that can be use to build the outgoing message (command).
-Once the response is sent to `ActorRef[Res]`, Akka will complete the returned `Future[Res]` with the response (in this case `Future[ShoppingCartSummary]`).
+The `ask` method will create an instance of `ActorRef[Res]` that can be used to build the outgoing message (command).
+Once the response is sent to `ActorRef[Res]`, Akka will complete the returned `Future[Res]` with the response (in this case `Future[Summary]`).

+Finally, we operate over the `cartSummary` (in this case, we map it to a different type, ie: `ShoppingCartView`).

+The `ShoppingCartView` and `asShoppingCartView` are defined as:

 @[shopping-cart-service-view](code/docs/home/scaladsl/persistence/ShoppingCartLoader.scala)

-Finally, we operate over the `cartSummary` normally (in this case, we map it to a different type).
-The `convertShoppingCart` is like:

 @[shopping-cart-service-map](code/docs/home/scaladsl/persistence/ShoppingCartLoader.scala)

-> **Note**: Again, we are keeping the internal state of the Aggregate isolated from the exposed service API so they can evolve independently.
+> **Note**: We are keeping the internal state of the Aggregate isolated from the exposed service API so they can evolve independently.

 ### Configuring number of shards